dacarlin/bagel-foldit/foldit_instructions.md

 # Instructions for designing mutations to BglB using the protein editor Foldit Standalone

-This repository contains a macromolecular model of BglB based on the crystal structure 2JIE that is used for design efforts in the Siegel group's Bagel project.
-Read on to learn how to use Foldit for enzyme design.
+**Update 22 Feb 2017**: changed instructions to use [Foldit Standalone](http://fold.it/dist/internal/build/).

 ## Loading and saving structures

 To load your protein:

-"Load FASTA/PDB" > opens a file selection window
+"Load FASTA/PDB" from the first screen opens a file selection window, select all 5 files:

-You must select the BglB PDB file (bglb.pdb), along with the two params files for the pNPG molecule (pNPG.params and pNPG.conf.pdb), and the chemical restraits that tell Foldit to keep the pNPG in a catalytically-relevant conformation.
+- `bglb.pdb`
+- `pNPG.params`
+- `pNPG.conf.pdb`
+- `BglB-pNPG.cnstr`
+- `BglB-pNPG.puzzle_setup`

+and choose "Open" to load the BglB-pNPG model into Foldit Standalone.
+Within Foldit, `Ctrl-Alt-Shift-A` to load in a structure.

-To save a PDB file: `Ctrl-Alt-Shift-S`
+To save a PDB file (XYZ coordinates): `Ctrl-Alt-Shift-S`.

-Many Foldit shortcuts are prefixed with `Ctrl-Alt-Shift`.

 ## Recommended view options